Davidson4376/windows-uwp.fr-fr/windows-apps-src/contacts-and-calendar/managing-appointments.md

     if (String.IsNullOrEmpty(appointmentIdOfAppointmentToReplace))
     {
-        ResultTextBlock.Text = &quot;The appointment id cannot be empty&quot;;
+        ResultTextBlock.Text = "The appointment id cannot be empty";
     }
     else
     {